fasrc/User_Codes/Singularity_Containers/README.md

 28.4MiB / 28.4MiB [=======================================] 100 % 7.0 MiB/s 0s
 ```

+Note that to build images that are pulled from a library, you can either use the
+commands `build` or `pull`.

+##[Singularity
-## Download an existing container from Docker Hub
+231 on the clusters](#SingularityCE-on-the-clusters Download an existing container from Docker Hub

 Build the [laughing cow](https://hub.docker.com/r/sylabsio/lolcow) (`lolcow`)
 image from Docker Hub: